themepaste/admin-safety-guard/readme.txt

 3. Click `Choose File`, select the downloaded zip file, and click `Install Now`.
 4. After installation, click `Activate` to enable the plugin on your site.

-== Frequently Asked Questions ==

-**Q1: How can I enable Two-Factor Authentication (2FA)?**
-A1: Navigate to the plugin settings under `Settings > Admin Safety Guard` and enable Two-Factor Authentication.
-Follow the setup wizard to configure it for your site.

-**Q2: How can I change the login URL?**
-A2: You can change the default login URL under `Settings > Admin Safety Guard > Login Settings`.
-Simply enter your desired custom URL.

-**Q3: Can I track login activity and user actions?**
-A3: Yes, login logs and user activity tracking can be enabled under `Settings > Admin Safety Guard > Security Settings`.
-This will log and monitor user activities in the admin dashboard.

 == Changelog ==

 = 1.0.1 =